 Why you shouldn't be off-road riding alone.

-RideApart recently lost a friend—school teacher Ed Cavanaugh.
+RideApart recently lost a friend - a school teacher, Ed Cavanaugh.
 Sasha Pave sent us this short story after first learning of Ed's disappearance and told us how riders came together for the search.
 It was sad news, but there's something to be learned from the experience.
 Here's Sasha's story:

 A tragic, but sadly common story recently hit the Northern California dirt bike community like a brick.